Goalpost-gg/goalpost-base/README.md

 ### Onboarding the next billion

-As builders, it is our eternal mission to onboard the next billion to the blockchain.
+As builders, it is our mission to onboard the next billion to the blockchain.
 We believe this is possible through the creation of highly engaging, dopamine inducing social games built on top of Solana's massive speed and scalability.
-Blockchain games are currently synonymous with clunky experiences and gameplay, and this is something that we are intent on changing.
+Blockchain games are currently synonymous with clunky experiences and gameplay - we are intent on changing this preconception.

 ### A social gaming platform

 Unlike other blockchain games, GOALPOST offers a social, interactive experience where players can compete, collaborate, and earn together.
 Its engaging mechanics ensure high levels of excitement and satisfaction, fostering long-term player retention.
 Tie in the community based battlepass and seasonal leaderboards, and you have the perfect recipe for a truly community centric, highly social gaming environment.

-### A tight knit community

-#### 🧙‍♂️ Druids, first 1/1 Collection with rev. share

-The Druids collection will receive 20% of Goalpost's benefits, shared among the holders.
-With the collection expanding through private sales and auctions every two weeks for two years, these 144 holders (when fully minted) will enjoy a significant revenue share not only from Goalpost but from the entire Savage Labs ecosystem.

-## How to play
+## How to play?

 ![Goalpost Bonk Table](https://goalpost.nyc3.cdn.digitaloceanspaces.com/github/bonk_preview.png)